Fomode3D/Documentation-1/docs/source/developers/create-accounts.rst

 - ``owner`` - primary permission with full control over your account allowing you to change/add other permissions and all other basic actions.

-- ``active`` - secondary permission with basic control over your account allowing you to send/receive transaction.
+- ``active`` - secondary permission with basic control over your account allowing you to send/receive transactions.

 .. warning::
     For security reasons, use different keys for ``Active/Owner`` on a ``PRODUCTION`` Network.